I’m currently a professor at the College of Charleston in the math

 «functional» programming, etc.) and I’ll correct them when I have time.

-An introduction to makefiles An intro to using
+An introduction to makefiles An intro to using make to maintain your compiled programs.
+I

 wrote this to show people how to adapt the standard makefiles handed out in Duke’s computer science classes for